-• As future professionals, it is incumbent upon you to demonstrate that you are ready to begin meeting the demands of the teaching profession.
+- As future professionals, it is incumbent upon you to demonstrate that you are ready to begin meeting the demands of the teaching profession.
 When you are employed as a full-time teacher, you will be expected to be present in your classroom each of the days of your contract (typically 150-180 teaching days per year plus additional staff-only days, depending on the district).
-You cannot teach if you are not present!
+You cannot teach if you are not present! - I will take attendance each class period.

-- Many school districts distribute "perfect attendance" awards to students and to staff each year.
-In this light, I will do the same thing for class.
-If you have perfect attendance (that means that you are present IN CLASS each time there is a class meeting) you will receive 5 bonus points at the end of the semester.
-If you miss ONLY 1 scheduled class meeting, you will receive 3 bonus points at the end of the semester.
-If you miss more than 1, you will receive zero bonus points. - I will take attendance each class period.
 If you are absent on a day that work is due, you must make sure that it was submitted ON TIME via the dropbox.
 Then, when you return to class, you should bring your documentation for absence to me in order for me to determine whether the hard copy will be accepted.
-Students who are absent for "excused" reasons (please see the Tiger Cub for specific information regarding excused absences) must provide the instructor with appropriate documentation within one (1) week from the date of the absence.
+Students who are absent for "excused" reasons (please see the University Policies site for specific information regarding excused absences) must provide the instructor with appropriate documentation within one (1) week from the date of the absence.
 Since this is a class that meets once per week, that means that the documentation must be provided to the instructor no later than the end of the class session following the date of the absence.
 If the reason for the absence is such that this is not possible, it is the student's responsibility to communicate with the instructor and make other arrangements. - Other unavoidable absences from campus must be documented and cleared with the instructor in advance.
 Please note: Simply informing the instructor of an absence does not automatically cause that absence to be considered "excused."
 It is the student's responsibility to provide appropriate documentation of excused absences for make-up purposes.
 Failure to provide documentation within 1 week of return to class will result in a 0 being entered in the gradebook for any missed work or examinations. - "Excused" absences are defined as absences that have been documented as occurring for University approved reasons.
 ALL absences will be considered to be "Unexcused" until and unless the instructor is in possession of the appropriate documentation for that absence.
 Please be aware that the instructor may verify any or all medical or other documentation that is presented for absence verification purposes.
-The falsification or forgery of medical documentation is considered to be an act of Academic Dishonesty, subject to sanctions as spelled out in the Tiger Cub by the Academic Dishonesty Committee.
+The falsification or forgery of medical documentation is considered to be an act of Academic Dishonesty, subject to sanctions as spelled out in the University Policies site by the Academic Dishonesty Committee.
 Additionally, some physicians have been known to file separate civil charges against those who have committed this type of forgery.

-Make-up quizzes: Make-ups for quizzes will be given only for University approved excuses as outlined in the Tiger Cub (http://www.auburn.edu/student_info/tiger_cub/index.html).
+Make-up quizzes: Make-ups for quizzes will be given only for University approved excuses as outlined in the University Policies site.
 Arrangements to take a make-up quiz must be made in advance.
 Students who miss a quiz or an exam because of illness need a doctor's statement of verification of sickness and should clear the absence with the instructor the day they return to class.
 Other unavoidable absences from campus must be documented and cleared with the instructor in advance.
 Please note: Simply informing the instructor of an absence does not automatically cause that absence to be considered "excused."
 It is the student's responsibility to provide appropriate documentation of excused absences for make-up purposes.
 Failure to provide documentation within 1 week of return to class will result in a 0 being entered in the gradebook for any missed quizzes.